 - Document the AIR process through visual, written, video, or other forms of documentation with the goal of providing instructions to future AIRs.

 - Participate in project evaluation and the dissemination of lessons learned during the residency.

 - Be prepared to present lessons learned and work produced through the residency at conferences and convenings as requested by T4America.

-The selected AIR will be someone who can use artistic interventions to help MnDOT achieve their articulated goals.
+The selected AIR will be someone who can use artistic interventions to help MnDOT achieve their articulated sustainability and public health goals.
 The residency requires a willingness to be open to the inner workings of a state DOT, technical language, and DOT culture.
 Artists must be committed to collaboration, equitable approaches, and community engagement.
 The AIR must have a portfolio that demonstrates their ability to align creative practice with social and public need.
 Applications will be reviewed and evaluated on the following criteria:

 - Artistic merit and professional qualifications demonstrated in a CV and dynamic portfolio of past work

 - Experience working collaboratively with people representing a range of demographics and disciplines

 - Ability to communicate effectively and synthesize complex concepts

 - Exceptional cultural competency and demonstrated ability to constructively work with traditionally underserved communities

 - Possession of a broad range of creative skills that are applicable to the development and execution of the residency, such as social practice, graphic design, fabrication, photography, writing, etc.